🌐 Install Clash on Ubuntu x86_64 (Recommended if you already have a Windows proxy environment)

 && cd clash-for-linux-install \

-⚠️ This script will automatically pull the Mihomo core, configure and start the service, and set up a systemd service (mihomo.service
+&& sudo bash install.sh⚠️ This script will automatically pull the Mihomo core, configure and start the service, and set up a systemd service (mihomo.service).

 📦 If Git Fails (e.g., VPS network restrictions)